SynixeTactical/Documents/operations/terminology.md

     - Used by either party in a radio conversation to identify the end of the transmitted message, but not the conversation.
 6. "Repeat"
     - Used leadership roles or JTACs to request a repeat fire of the previous type.
 Applies to all supporting assets.

+7. "Actual"
+    - Used by appending to a callsign to denote it is the leading member of that unit using the radio.

 ### Radios
 1. PRC-148